-The gadwall (Anas strepera) is among the most plain-looking of American ducks.
+The gadwall (Mareca strepera) is among the most plain-looking of American ducks.
 The male appears gray overall, an impression created by white feathers barred with black.
 The scapular feathers have a reddish-brown cast.
 Probably the most striking feature of the male gadwall is his solid black rump.
 His bill is also dark-colored.

 The female gadwall is primarily brown with lighter fringes on the feathers.
 Her bill has more orange coloring than that of her mate.
 Young gadwalls look basically the same as their mothers, just duller.